Setting yourself specific goals, as an Insight Leader, for 2021

-Happy New Year, it’s time to decide what your annual specific goals will be.
+Happy New Year, it’s time to decide what your annual specific goals will be, even this year.

 For the last couple of years, I’ve shared a post recommending a system for setting goals & achieving them.
 However, a few conversations with insight leaders have reminded me that advice remains generic.
 What about which goals to set?